can you believe it’s already december? wow. check out the sites and sounds i experienced during the year 2013. (Photo Credit: Jenni Woods)

 despite waiting more than 8 hours to file a police report, i went ahead and finished my remaining sessions which included two more high school seniors (below) and a glamour session.

-September 2013yes! a low key month! lol i photographed A Healthier You meets Fancy event.
+yes! a low key month! lol i photographed A Healthier You meets Fancy event.

-October 2013along with capturing the Bolivar Central High School Homecoming, i also photographed the American Heart Association Heart Walk in Jackson, TN.
+along with capturing the Bolivar Central High School Homecoming, i also photographed the American Heart Association Heart Walk in Jackson, TN.

 on the genealogy front, i presented at both the African American Historical and Genealogical Society National Conference in Nashville and for the St. Louis African American Historic and Genealogical Society at the Missouri History Museum. i even got to keep the printed poster (right)…still trying to find a frame for it